Coffin: Cremation

 With the resurgence of cremation in the Western world, manufacturers have begun providing options for those who choose cremation.
 For a direct cremation a cardboard box is sometimes used.
 Those who wish to have a funeral visitation (sometimes called a viewing) or traditional funeral service will use a coffin of some sort.

 Some choose to use a coffin made of wood or other materials like particle board or low-density fibreboard.
 Others will rent a regular casket for the duration of the services.
 These caskets have a removable bed and liner which is replaced after each use.
 There are also rental caskets with an outer shell that looks like a traditional coffin and a cardboard box that fits inside the shell.
 At the end of the services the inner box is removed and the deceased is cremated inside this box.

-For cremation, glasses must be removed from the deceased.